 top of page

-MAREPA was formed as a response to the prevailing situation of young LGBTIQ+ refugees in Kenya and a desire to continuously and sustainably support them in this crucial transition of their lives.
+MAREPA was formed as a response to the prevailing situation of young LGBTQI+ refugees in Kenya and a desire to continuously and sustainably support them in this crucial transition of their lives.

-We plan to also reach out to current HIV-negative LGBTIQ+ refugees with health education sessions via outreach through our COMMUNITY NAVIGATORS, teaching them about prevention measures of HIV and STIs such as using PeP & PreP, consistent and correct use of condoms and lubricants, and VTC (Voluntary Testing and Counseling).
+We reach out to current HIV-negative LGBTQI+ refugees with health education sessions via outreach through our COMMUNITY NAVIGATORS, teaching them about prevention measures of HIV and STIs such as using PeP & PreP, consistent and correct use of condoms and lubricants, and Voluntary Counseling and Testing (VCT).

 We also look forward to advocating for our community's rights against violence that comes from different directions and communities.
 We plan to provide legal support to those who are violated either by law enforcers, partners, rowdies, clients, health workers, and organization staff by linking them to legal teams from different organizations for legal service consultation.